[Phil Wilson in the Chair]

 We hope to attract more and more international visitors as well.
 The expansion of the university has enabled many more international friendships to emerge.
 We hope to use the university investment alongside the cultural investment to attract more tourism income, which would have a halo effect right across Wales and the UK.

 I will not go on much longer, Mr Wilson; I know that other hon.
 Members are keen to speak.
-I will just say that the voices that we hear from Swansea are rich in terms of diversity—there are various communities and people have different nationalities, of course—art, music and industry.
+I will just say that the voices that we hear from Swansea are rich in terms of diversity—there are various communities and people have different nationalities, of course—and art, music and industry.
 The keenness to combine the cultural contribution and the economic contribution to provide a stronger, fairer future for Swansea is embedded in the proposition that “Every Wave has a Voice”.
 As the city of culture, we would help to ensure that those voices were heard.

 Finally, as has been mentioned, Londonderry in Northern Ireland had great success as a city of culture; in Scotland, Glasgow is the European city of culture; and most recently, in England, Hull has been a city of culture, so we feel it is time for Wales to receive the crown.
 Who could be a more fitting successor than Swansea, the queen of Welsh hearts?